 Sending money back home

 With a cash pickup payment, this isn’t an issue.
-You tell you mother and father, “no worries”, and arrange a cash pickup transaction with a service that you know have a physical presence back at home.
+You tell you mother and father, “no worries”, and arrange a cash pickup transaction with a service that you know has a physical presence back at home.
 Your parents then look up the address of their local branch, and after presenting photo ID, pick up the funds.

 Lost wallet while travelling